carolinecolijn/ClustersCOVID19/README.md

 * [Venus Lau](https://github.com/vlauu)

 ## Singapore Cluster
 84 confirmed cases as of February 19, 2019.
-The data was scrape from press releases from the Ministry of Health Singapore [website](https://www.moh.gov.sg/covid-19).
+The data was scraped from press releases from the Ministry of Health Singapore [website](https://www.moh.gov.sg/covid-19).

 ### Curation of Singapore Cases
 Centralize all details of the Singapore cases into an analysis-friendly text file.